gomes0499/gomes0499/README.md

 <h2>About Me</h2>

 <p>
-  Passionate for Data Science, Engineering, and Quantitative Finance.
+  Passionate for Data Engineering, Data Science, and Quantitative Finance.
 Driven by curiosity, I'm always eager to explore new technologies and apply them to create data-driven solutions.
 </p>